entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 When that's done, you can use the macro from the latter step to start communicating from your computer to your target device.

-The UART interfaces are fun and all, you will sometimes find a tty, sometimes a custom prompt, maybe only a log activity… It has many applications.
+UART interfaces are fun and all, you will sometimes find a tty, sometimes a custom prompt, maybe only a log activity… It has many applications which varies a lot between targets.
-However if we want do delve more into what's running on our target, we might want to look at more interesting interfaces such as JTAG or SWD.
+However if we want do delve more into what's running on our target (dumping a firmware, reading memories…), we might want to look at more interesting interfaces such as JTAG or SWD (Unfortunately, the bus pirate doesn't support SWD interfaces)

 # JTAG with openOCD